good

 • 3.

-Member with limited access: Some team members don't have access to all of a team's projects.
+Member with limited access: Some team members don't have access to all projects within a team.
 Instead, they'll see and access only projects and tasks that are assigned to them.

 Project Collaboration in Asana Teams

-You can subdivide your Asana organization into teams, just like your company.
+You can divide your Asana organization — just like the company it represents — into teams.
 Teams consist of multiple members who all contribute to the same project.

-There are three visibility levels for teams.
-They can be: (1) visible and open to anyone, (2) visible to anyone, but only joined by request, or (3) private and membership by invitation only.
+Teams have three visibility levels: (1) visible and open to all, (2) visible to all but joinable by request, or (3) private and only joinable by invitation.

 Create teams for your co-collaborators.

-Once your teammates are on Asana, you can jointly work on tasks and projects.
-The platform focuses on project-based collaboration: You can assign each other tasks, discuss them in comments, tag others, and share likes.
+Once your team members are on Asana, you can collaborate on tasks and projects.
+The focus is clearly on project-related collaboration: you can assign tasks to each other, exchange comments, mention people, and distribute likes.

 There are also a few messaging features: You can message one or more members, or set up quick, automatic notifications.
 Use the “Teams” area (sidebar menu) to contact all team or project members.